pnhogan/speciesfilegroup.github.io/_posts/2022-09-16-taxonworks-together-2022.md

 **Community curation, Growing TaxonWorks.
 Day 3.**

 Curious about future TW plans?
 We started our third day with an overview from Matt about “What's Next for TaxonWorks in 2023+”.
+This transitioned into an open session where we collaboratively worked on a prioritization list.

 Next, what does a community do to move from one person gathering all related nomenclature and related publications for over 20 years to a community-based sustainable model designed to share expertise and tacit knowledge?
 Here we learned from the folks collaboratively curating the Universal Chalcidoidea Database (UCD@TW).
 They shared their experience using the “barbeque” (BBQ) strategy and TW to work on-a-regular-basis both “alone” and “together” to speed up their community collective efforts to catch up (and then keep up) with databasing relevant chalcid nomenclatural data as they prepare for publication.
 In the recording and through the slides, find out “What’s a BBQ anyway and how is this working for the UCD?”